 I have collaborated as part of a team of students and professors from epidemiology, sociology, geography, economics and with international collaborators, to study the global trends, lifestyle risk factors, and prevention of childhood obesity.
 It was a great experience to work on a long-term project with a group of distinguished scholars.

-I am also currently working at Roswell Park Comprehensive Cancer Center, where I am involved in the Flaxseed and Cancer Risk study.
-We aim to investigate the relationship between diet, gut microbiome, race, host genetics, and breast cancer risk.
-Through this, I’ve had the unique opportunity to get obtain exposure to clinical data and learn to model metabolic and genetic networks.
+I also worked at Roswell Park Comprehensive Cancer Center, was involved in the Flaxseed and Cancer Risk study.
+We aimed to investigate the relationship between diet, gut microbiome, race, host genetics, and breast cancer risk.
+Through this, I’ve had the unique opportunity to obtain exposure to clinical data and learn to model metabolic and genetic networks.

 The practical training in biostatistics program is very attractive and enjoyable.
 It encourages students to work closely with faculty, promotes the exploration of career options and generates collaborative opportunities with other public health professionals.
 Through the participation in collaborative and interdisciplinary research, I have dedicated myself to help promote health across broader communities and populations.

 With the solid theoretical knowledge and the valuable hands-on experiences that I gained in the program, I hope to become a good researcher who can “see through” the problem beyond the symptoms and draw valid conclusions from the ever-expanding sources of information.
 I believe the education I received from UB will help prepare me to become a strong candidate in the job market and have far-reaching impacts on my future career.